 This notice explains what information we collect from you, what we do with it and why.
 This notice also explains what rights you have and how you can exercise those rights.

-Chalk Newton Geoscience is the data controller, you can contact Chalk Newton Geoscience at our registered address with contact details below:
+Chalk Newton Geoscience is the data controller, you can contact Chalk Newton Geoscience via the Contact page.

 What type of information we collect?

 When you visit our website and make a contact with us, we collect and process by ourselves or through third-parties two types of information from you:

 - Your contact details i.e. name, email address and telephone number (if provided).

 - Personal identifiers i.e. IP address and cookies – for more information about cookies visit https://www.chalknewtongeoscience.com/cookie-policy-uk/